kazhala/fzf.aws/README.md

 ## Install

-`fzfaws` comes with `fzf` binary, you don't need to install `fzf` if you don't have it.
+`fzfaws` comes with `fzf` binary, it doesn't require `fzf` to be installed.
 Main reason is to allow simple download procedure even on remote instances.

 ```sh